aragon/aragon-wiki/docs/association/security/an_bug_bounty.md

 !!! warning "**Low** (CVSS 1.0 - 3.9)"
     $500-$1,000

 Rewards will be awarded at the sole discretion of the Aragon Association.
 Quality of the report and reproduction instructions can impact the reward.
-Rewards will be paid out in ETH.
+Rewards are denominated in USD and will be paid out in ETH.

 For this initial bug bounty program, there is a **maximum bounty pool of $250,000**.